-Reason: To enable all construction traffic to enter and leave the development site in a safe manner, in the interests of highway safety, in accordance with Policy IC1 of Burnley's Local Plan (July 2018).
+Reason: To enable all construction traffic associated with the development of housing site allocation (HS1/4) to enter and leave the development site via Rossendale Road in a safe manner in the interests of highway safety and to ensure satisfactory access for construction purposes to the remainder of the housing allocation that would otherwise be inaccessible, in accordance with Policies IC1 and HS1/4 of Burnley's Local Plan (July 2018).
+The scheme is required prior to the commencement of development in order that the agreed works can be carried out at the appropriate stage of the development.

-20. No development shall take place until an estate street phasing and completion plan has been submitted to and approved in writing by the Local Planning Authority.
+20. No development shall commence other than site clearance, remediation and preparatory works until an estate street phasing and completion plan has been submitted to and approved in writing by the Local Planning Authority.
 The estate street phasing and completion plan shall set out the development phases and completion sequence that estate streets serving each phase of the development will be completed.
 The development shall then be carried out only in accordance with the approved estate street phasing and completion plan.

 Reason: To ensure the phasing and completion of estate streets serving the development are completed to ensure the provision of satisfactory access, in accordance with Policy IC1 of Burnley's Local Plan (July 2018).
+The plan is required prior to the commencement of above ground development to ensure that the construction works and development are carried out in an appropriate manner.

 21. No development shall commence other than site clearance, remediation and preparatory works until details of a highway surface water drainage scheme have been submitted to and approved in writing by the Local Planning Authority.
-The approved highway surface water drainage scheme shall thereafter be implemented in accordance with the approved details as part of the highway construction and completed prior to the occupation of any dwellings within each phase.
+The approved highway surface water drainage scheme shall thereafter be implemented in accordance with the approved details as part of the highway construction and completed prior to the occupation of any dwelling within each phase.

 Reason: To prevent water from discharging onto the public highway, in the interest of highway safety, in accordance with Policy IC1 of Burnley's Local Plan (July 2018).
+The scheme is required prior to the commencement of above ground development to ensure that the approved scheme can be implemented at the appropriate stages of the construction of the development.

-22. No development shall be commenced until the engineering, drainage, street lighting and constructional details of the proposed estate roads and details of the maintenance of all streets, access roads and drives have been submitted to and approved in writing by the Local Planning Authority.
-The development shall thereafter be constructed in accordance with the approved details.
+22. No development shall commence other than stie clearance, remediation and preparatory works until the engineering, drainage, street lighting and constructional details of the proposed estate roads and details of the management and maintenance of all streets, access roads and drives have been submitted to and approved in writing by the Local Planning Authority.
+The development shall thereafter be constructed, managed and maintained in accordance with the approved details.

 Reason: To ensure these details are adequate to provide satisfactory access and amenity for the occupiers of the development, in accordance with Policy IC1 of Burnley's Local Plan (July 2018).
-The details are required prior to the commencement of development to ensure that the details are satisfactory and can be implemented at the appropriate time and stages of the development in the interests of highway safety.
+The details are required prior to the commencement of above ground development to ensure that the details are satisfactory and can be implemented at the appropriate time and stages of the development in the interests of highway safety.